-- i.
+- a.
+Required Elements. - i.
 Building Massing.
 The Primary Residential Structure shall be one-story in height.
 Incentives for this architectural style will be limited to setbacks and increased Gross Floor Area.
-No incentives shall be granted to add additional height or a second story to the residence for this architectural style. - ii.
+No incentives shall be granted to add additional height or a second story to the residence for this architectural style.

+- ii.
 Front Porch.
 The Primary Façade of the Primary Residential Structure must have an engaged or wrap-around porch. - iii.
 Roofing.
 Roofing shall be made of traditional or composite shingles or material made to look like shingles.
-Required roof pitch must be between 2:12 and 6:12.
+Required roof pitch must be between 2:12 and 6:12. - b.

-- iv.
-Windows.
-The Primary Residential Structure shall have sliding doors located at the rear of the building. - b.
 Optional Elements.
 The Primary Residential Structure may have any of the following architectural elements: - i.
 A wide front door of at least 42 inches. - ii.
 Wood clapboard or ship-lap siding. - iii.
-Brick or river rock wrapping the corners of joining on the façades.
+Brick or river rock wrapping the corners of joining façades.